DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 </ul>

 <h2>Mini-Games</h2>
 There are eight separate mini-games scattered throughout this adventure.
 One of these games challenges players with a host of quiz questions.
 As mentioned in the <a href="#whats-changed">What's Changed</a> section, the timer for these questions has been removed for this translation patch.
 Without removing the timer, answering any of the quiz questions correctly would be highly improbable.
+<br><br>
 As a bonus, a complete bank of questions and answers has been compiled and is <a href="QUIZ_ANSWER_BANK.md">available here</a>.
+Note that each of the three quizzes holds a bank of 30 questions, but only ten are selected at random.
 <br><br>
 <table style="border: none; border-collapse: collapse;">
 <tr>